GALLERY PRESS

 Vick Seger

 is twenty-five years old Canadian photojournalist.
-He is not particularly bright or talented.
+He is not particularly bright nor educated.
 He is somehow indifferent and indolent type of person.
-His only passion was the photo camera.
+Typical Canadian.
+His only passion is photography.
 He likes taking pictures of everything.
-His observation skills are great.
-For example, he is able to notice the “unimportant” traces of somebody’s absence.
-He was a photojournalist assigned to report bombing of former Yugoslavia.
-Stressed out by injustices, he moved away from the frantic world, to the St Helena Island in the middle of the Atlantic Ocean.
+He was sent on the assignment to report war in former Yugoslavia.
+Shocked by what he saw there, he moved to the St Helena Island in the middle of the Atlantic Ocean, far away from everything.

 © Vjeko Sager ::